 For details, call the administrative offices 8 a.m. to 4:30 p.m.
 Monday through Friday: 330-867-5511.

 Bike & Hike Trail:

-- Through 08/31/14: Due to work conducted in Sagamore Hills by FirstEnergy and its contractors, the trail will be closed between Nesbitt Road and Merritt Drive.
+- 09/15 - 09/20/14: Due to work conducted in Sagamore Hills by FirstEnergy and its contractors, the trail will be closed from Nesbitt Road north to Valley View Road.
+The trail is already closed for transmission line work from Valley View Road north to Sagamore Road.
+That closure will be in effect through October.
 The 34-mile Bike & Hike Trail travels southeast from Sagamore Hills to Munroe Falls and Stow on land owned by FirstEnergy.
 For more information, contact 1-866-477-6552 or firstname.lastname@example.org.